This Is What Healthy Eating Is Really About

 Healthy eating is about food choices, but it is also about more than the food on your plate.
 And healthy eating habits are actually very important.
 They can be learned easily and quickly, one step at a time.

-Eating is not a necessary evil demanding expediency, it’s not about “grabbing some food”, “giving fuel” to your body as if it was a gas tank.
+Eating is not a necessary evil demanding expediency, it’s not about “grabbing some food”, “giving fuel” to your body as if it was a gas tank (our body is an organism, not a machine).

 Food is not something you gulp down as you’re watching TV, driving, or interacting on Facebook, without really knowing what it is you’re actually eating.